NB Language of instruction is English

 Practical internship The activities at an external organization should focus on the domain of Learning Problems and Impairments

-More information for international students is available on the English website of the Internship Bureau and on Blackboard.
+More information for international students is available on the English website of the Internship Bureau and on Brightspace.

 The general objectives of an internship are:

-the acquisition of further relevant knowledge and skills, and insight into practical situaties in the field of work;
+The acquisition of further relevant knowledge and skills, and insight into practical situations in the field of work

 Mode of instruction